1947 Alabama Crimson Tide football team: Miami (FL)

 This game against the Miami Hurricanes was originally scheduled to be played on Friday, November 28.
 However, severe weather and poor field conditions postponed its being played until the following evening, and in what was their final regular season game, Alabama defeated Miami 21–6 at Burdine Stadium.
 Miami took a 6–0 lead in the first quarter after Harold Schuler threw a 33-yard touchdown pass to Ed Houck.
 The Crimson Tide then responded with 21 unanswered points to win the game 21–6.
 Touchdowns were scored on a three-yard Harry Gilmer pass to Rebel Steiner in the second quarter and on runs by Gilmer and Jim Cain in the third quarter.
-The victory improved Alabama's all-time record against Miami to 2–0.